 PLEASE READ BELOW

-Waiting list is now closed-will reopen Nov 15th for late winter/ spring kittens
+Waiting list is now open for late winter/ spring kittens!

 Please make sure to include your email address in your application because I cannot return your inquiry without it and I am getting applications without this pertinent info!